-SECTION 6 Conclusions
+Conclusions

-San Diego Bay's eelgrass habitats store around 1,706,000 tonnes of CO_2 equivalent currently (i.e., in total, not on an annual basis).
-This figure is comparable to over four years' worth of emissions from Port operations based on the predicted 2020 emissions data (Port of San Diego 2013).
+San Diego Bay's eelgrass habitats store around 170,600 tonnes of CO2 equivalent currently (i.e., in total, not on an annual basis).
+This figure is comparable to about half a years' worth of emissions from Port operations based on the predicted 2020 emissions data (Port of San Diego 2013).
 The Year 2 follow-up study planned for 2022-2023 will shed light on the habitats' annual sequestration abilities to facilitate a more direct estimate of annual emissions versus annual seagrass carbon sequestration.

 The aboveground carbon content of the bay's seagrass beds is lower than values in the literature, potentially due to reduced nutrient load in the bay as discussed in Section 3.1.
-However, the total ecosystem carbon (i.e., sum of aboveground and belowground carbon) at Sites C, D-3, E, F, and J is 0.2-2.5 times greater than the highest value found in Kauffman et al. (2020).
-The average ecosystem carbon for the bay is 360 ± 453 Mg C/ha, and up to 463 Mg C/ha if carbon below the top one meter is considered.
+However, the total ecosystem carbon (i.e., sum of aboveground and belowground carbon) are within the range found in the literature (Fourqurean et al. 2012; Kauffman et al. 2020; Kim et al. 2022).
+The average ecosystem carbon for the bay is 36.0 ± 45.3 Mg C/ha, and up to 46.3 Mg C/ha if carbon below the top one meter is considered.
 The bay has been identified as having statewide significance for eelgrass habitat, supporting approximately 17% of California's eelgrass habitat in any given year (Merkel & Associates 2020).
 As a result, the Port and Navy have mapped, monitored, and managed eelgrass within the bay since the early 1990s.
 Continuing to manage these habitats will be important to maintaining blue carbon storage in San Diego Bay.

 Management of eelgrass habitats is also important because these habitats may evolve over time due to sea-level rise.
-Based on the habitat evolution model results, San Diego Bay's eelgrass habitats may experience a net loss of area with sea-level rise but are nonetheless expected to remove a total of between 50,800 and 209,600 tonnes of CO_2 from the atmosphere by 2100, comparable to removing all ocean-going vessels for ten months to over 3 years (Port of San Diego 2013, 2016).
+Based on the habitat evolution model results, San Diego Bay's eelgrass habitats may experience a net loss of area with sea-level rise but are nonetheless expected to remove a total of between 50,800 and 209,600 tonnes of CO2 from the atmosphere by 2100, comparable to removing all ocean-going vessels for ten months to over 3 years (Port of San Diego 2013, 2016).
 If higher sea-level rise projections are realized, creating more space for landward habitat migration will be necessary to maintain eelgrass and other coastal blue carbon habitats.